-We encourage interested personnel to apply for membership, however we reserve the right to review, deny, and/or revoke membership without explanation.
+We encourage interested personnel to apply for membership, however we reserve the right to review, deny, and/or revoke membership without explanation at any time.
 We do not discriminate based upon race, color, religion, gender, sexual orientation, age, national origin, or handicap.
 Participation in the Military Cyber Professionals Association (MCPA) by US government personnel is on a personal, voluntary, and non-official capacity in accordance with applicable ethics regulations.

 Membership Fee Policy

 MCPA membership fees are waived for the groups outlined on the join page.
 MCPA Chapter membership is included in MCPA membership (which is determined by the location of the member or by request of the member).
 Chapters are prohibited from charging general membership fees to MCPA members.
 However, Chapters may ask their members for non-mandatory contributions in a manner that does not alienate members or otherwise discourage participation in the MCPA.

 Event Fee Policy

 Chapters are prohibited from charging their members a fee to participate in normal Chapter events (like cyclical/weekly/monthly/quarterly Socials or Professional Development events).
 However, Chapters may ask their members for non-mandatory contributions at or in support of any event (in a way as described in "Membership Fee Policy").
 "Normal Chapter events" do not include larger or individual events (like a Cyber Ball or Conference), and therefore a fee may be charged for participation.
 All MCPA leaders will strive to keep all MCPA events (large and small) free for the MCPA members that qualified for free membership (especially uniformed service members).